bare bright

 #2 wire

 Thick rubber insulated wire. very often tinned so once stripped would be #2.
-Not typically worth stripping and about the same price as data, telecom wire
+Not typically worth stripping and the same price as data, telecom wire

 data, tel, power cords